wrynearson/jekyll-klise/_posts/2020-07-14-geneva-genova.md

 - Dropped off Johan at Saint-Jean-de-Maurienne
 - Before our final planned ascension to Col du Télégraphie, Fra realized he needed to pee (a frequent realization on bike trips)
   - He went into a modern bakery *Le Frui'Thé*.
-  - Once seeing the nice selection, we decided to quickly fuel up fuel :fuelpump:
+  - Once seeing the nice selection, we decided to quickly fuel up
   - After talking briefly about our trip, the owner offered us a few extras - a few pastries and raspberry tarts.
   - Upon seeing our starved gaze, she continued to empty her shop to fill our box of free goodies.
 We were beyond elated.
 - Our fuel up proved helpful - we reached the top of the call around 21:00, with plenty of light left.